scottaohara/accessibility_interview_questions/README.md

 - When should you use or recommend <abbr>ARIA</abbr> roles or attributes to solve an accessibility issue?
 - Describe your process for figuring out if an accessibility bug is due to a developer, browser, or assistive technology error?
 - Describe your thoughts on how a single page web app should handle focus when a new screen loads.
+- Name an ARIA attribute that requires either a child/parent relationship or a pairing role.

 ## Design